williamsmith7271/reactor/README.md

 # Reactor

+### A Sidekiq-backed pub/sub layer for your Rails app.

 Warning: this is under active development!

 This gem aims to provide the following tools to augment your ActiveRecord & Sidekiq stack.